 - Be aware of hazards.
 Wearing your baby puts her at stovetop height, so be careful to avoid accidental burns.

 Finding a carrier that works for you and your baby is a matter of trial and error.
-Try on a lot of carriers, preferably with the guidance of an experienced babywearer.
+Try on a lot of carriers until you find one that's a good fit for you and your baby.
 The numerous benefits of babywearing are worth the initial learning curve.